palpatinezw/brainhacknani/readme.md

 circleName: name of the circle

 flairNames: one string that represents the name of the flairs to be applied to each of the users.
 The string should follow this format: `"a,b0c,d"` where a and b are the flairs to be applied to the first user, and c and d are the flairs to be applied to the user (eg. 0 is used as a primary separator and , is used as the secondary separator).
 The clientside implementation from a 2D array is as follows.
+Each flair acts as a toggle (eg. if a user already has the flair, it is removed).
 Alternate usage: pass only one string that represents the name of the one flair to be applied to each of the users (eg. `"a"`).

 ```
 x = [["a", "b"], ["c", "d"]]